mohdaadil74097/mohdaadil74097.github.io/_posts/2024-6-7-Day5AtCoredge.md

-**Topics which we will discuss in the shell scripting** **
+**Topics which we will discuss in the shell scripting**

 **1.Comments**
 Comments are used to give a context to the user.
 Comment is generally starts wiht

 #And the comment which you want to give,

 <<Multi Line Comment
 Multi

 **Example**

-#!/bin/bash
+'#!/bin/bash'
-# Hello this is single line comment.
+'# Hello this is single line comment.'
-<< Hello this is multi line comment ends with
+'<< Hello this is multi line comment ends with
-Hello
+Hello'

 **2.Variables**

 ->Variables are like containers that hold data.
 It may be string,float,integer,etc.

 **Example**
 Name="Aadil Islam"

 echo $Name

+It will print the value inside the variable Name.